COVID-19 Vaccines

 Source: CDC: What to Expect after Getting a COVID-19 Vaccine

 For non-severe allergic reactions, you may experience hives, swelling, and wheezing within 4 hours of receiving the COVID-19 vaccine.
 This is also known as an immediate allergic reaction.
 For severe allergic reactions, there are reports that some people have experienced anaphylaxis after they received the COVID-19 vaccine.
-An allergic reaction is considered to be severe when a person needs to be treated with epinephrine or if they must seek immediate medical attention at a hospital.
+An allergic reaction is severe when a person needs to be treated with epinephrine or if they must seek immediate medical attention at a hospital.

 If you had a severe allergic reaction after receiving a particular type of COVID-19 vaccine (either mRNA or viral vector), you should not get another dose of that type of vaccine.
-You can discuss your options further with your TopLine MD affiliated physician who may refer you to an allergist and immunologist.
+You can discuss your options further with your TopLine MD Alliance affiliated physician who may refer you to an allergist and immunologist.

 You can follow the CDC’s tool to help determine how long you need to isolate, quarantine, or take other steps to prevent spreading COVID-19.